SohamNag/DropTable/README.md

 Create a network on which all instances will communicate:
 `docker network create postgres`

-Spin up master, run the following at the `root`:
+Spin up master, run the following in `docker` directory:

 ```
 docker run -it --rm --name master \